 Who We Serve

-The California Department of Social Services, Refugee Programs Bureau (RPB) has statewide administrative responsibilities for the Refugee Resettlement Program (RRP) and Cuban/Haitian Entrant Program (CHEP).
+The California Department of Social Services (CDSS), Refugee Programs Bureau (RPB) has statewide administrative responsibilities for the Refugee Resettlement Program (RRP) and Cuban/Haitian Entrant Program (CHEP).
 These programs are funded 100 percent by the federal Office of Refugee Resettlement (ORR) and are operated at the local level by county welfare/social services offices in collaboration with Community and Faith-Based Organizations.
-(The RPB also has oversight responsiblitlies for other ORR programs and grants .)
+(The RPB also has oversight responsibilities for other ORR programs and grants).

-The RRP/CHEP provides culturally-sensitive and linguistically-appropriate programs and services to assist refugees and other vulnerable populations to adjust socially in the United States (U.S.), and attain the skills needed for finding employment and becoming self-sufficient as quickly as possible after their arrival to the U.S..
+The RRP/CHEP provides culturally-sensitive and linguistically-appropriate services to refugees and other vulnerable populations to help them attain the skills needed for finding employment and becoming self-sufficient as quickly as possible after their arrival in the United States (U.S.).
 Visit our Getting Services page for information on available benefits and services, as well as eligibility criteria for the following populations we serve:

-Asylees are individuals who are in the U.S., either legally or without documents, and fear that they will be persecuted if they return to their home country.
-To become an asylee, the person must go through an immigration hearing or court process and granted asylum by USCIS.
+Asylees are individuals who are in the U.S., either legally or without documents, and fear they will be persecuted if they return to their country of origin.
+To become an asylee, an individual must go through an immigration hearing or court process and be granted asylum by USCIS.

-Cuban and Haitian Entrants are nationals of Cuba and Haiti who are in the U.S. and may be determined to be unable to return to their respective countries, and granted a special status by USCIS.
+Cuban and Haitian Entrants are nationals of Cuba or Haiti who are in the U.S.and are granted a special status by USCIS.
 Visit the ORR Cuban/Haitian Fact Sheet for more information on Cuban and Haitian Entrants.

 Afghan and Iraqi Special Immigrants are displaced persons from Afghanistan and Iraq admitted to the U.S. with Special Immigrant Visas (SIVs).
 These Afghans and Iraqis were employed by or assisted the U.S. Armed Forces with translation or interpreter services.